alexandertrefz/essence/packages/website/optimisations.md

 ## Not done yet

-Four things the passes above deliberately leave undone.
+Six things the passes above deliberately leave undone.
 Each is written here rather than left for a reader to notice, because a rule that is missing and a rule that was decided against look the same from the outside.